 - The Browns finished in the top five in the league vs. the spread last season, going 10-6 and finishing the year with a 62.5 cover percentage.

 - In terms of totals bets, the Browns were middle of the pack hitting overs last season, ending the year with a 46.7 over percentage and 53.3 under percentage.

 The Browns enter 2019 with enough buzz and electricity to power the city of Cleveland.
 How they respond to these lofty expectations will be key as the Browns try to qualify for the postseason for the first time in nearly 20 years.

 Although sports betting isn’t legal yet in Ohio, there is a light at the end of the tunnel.
-Senate Bill 111 is expected to pass later in 2019 which will open the door to legal professional sports wagering in Ohio.
+Senate Bill 111 is expected to pass soon which will open the door to legal professional sports wagering in Ohio.